tstandley/freeze_dried_data/README.md

 # Freeze Dried Data
 A format for machine learning datasets.

-FDD allows your entire dataset to be a single file.
-Instances are only loaded from disk when needed and can be loaded in random order.
+FDD allows your entire dataset to be a single file while supporting fast random access to records on disk.

 Work with FDDs like you would python dictionaries.
 Keys map to objects.
-For extra organization and speed, columns can be defined where every row has a value for each column.
+For extra organization and speed, columns can be defined such that every row has a value for each column.

 FDD files can operate in either read mode or write mode.
 Once a file is finalized, it cannot be modified without being re-written (i.e., it is "freeze-dried").
 This allows for increased simplicity and speed compared to databases that allow modification.